awsdocs/amazon-s3-userguide/doc_source/grant-destinations-permissions-to-s3.md

 You must grant the Amazon S3 principal the necessary permissions to call the relevant API to publish messages to an SNS topic, an SQS queue, or a Lambda function\.
 This is so that Amazon S3 can publish event notification messages to a destination\.

+To troubleshoot publishing event notification messages to a destination, see [ Troubleshoot to publish Amazon S3 event notifications to an Amazon Simple Notification Service topic ](https://repost.aws/knowledge-center/sns-not-receiving-s3-event-notifications)\.

 **Topics**
 + [Granting permissions to invoke an AWS Lambda function](#grant-lambda-invoke-permission-to-s3)
 + [Granting permissions to publish messages to an SNS topic or an SQS queue](#grant-sns-sqs-permission-for-s3)